codyBiem17/codyBiem17/README.md

 Here are some ideas to get you started: -->

-- 🌱 I’m a Tech Enthusiast, currently transitioning, learning, growing and working with DevOps and Cloud Computing technology
+- 🌱 I’m a Tech Enthusiast, currently transitioning, learning, growing, and working with DevOps and Cloud Computing technology

-- Also, a meticulous Frontend developer.
-Experienced with web technologies such as but not limited to HTML/CSS, Boostrap, JavaScript, React, Redux
+- Also, a meticulous Techie.
+Experienced with Frontend web technologies such as but not limited to HTML/CSS, Bootstrap, JavaScript, React

 - ☁ Experienced using some AWS Sevices such as AWS EC2, VPC/Security Groups, IAM, CloudFront, S3, CloudFormation etc. I am AWS CCP certified